Scaling Impact: SBA Mentor-Protégé Program Boosts Small Businesses Growth

 Why We Should Work With SDVOSBs

-By choosing to work with firms engaged in mentor-protégé programs with SDVOSBs, clients gain access to a powerful combination of local expertise, national resources, and a deep commitment to accessibility.
+By choosing to work with firms engaged in mentor-protégé programs with SDVOSBs, clients gain access to a powerful combination of local expertise, national resources, and a deep commitment to community service and accessibility, which are essential components of small business growth strategies.
 This translates to projects that are not only aesthetically pleasing and functional but also truly inclusive, serving the needs of all users.

 Mentor-protégé programs create opportunities for SDVOSBs to grow and thrive, contributing to local economies and promoting veteran entrepreneurship.
 The collaboration between established firms and SDVOSBs fosters a culture of innovation, leading to cutting-edge design solutions that benefit everyone.

-For established firms like DLR Group, a SDVOSB mentor-protege takes us back to our roots as a veteran-owned company and reinforces our core values.
+For established firms like DLR Group, a SDVOSB mentor-protégé partnership takes us back to our roots as a veteran-owned company—all three DLR Group founders were military veterans—and reinforces our core values.
 This is summed up perfectly in the words of one of our founding partners, James Roubal, PE, who was a veteran of the Korean War: “Many of our early employees since 1966 were veterans of WWII, the Korean War, and Vietnam.
-Some that joined us were physically handicapped, but they were all professionals that had had life experiences that enhanced their character and contributed to what we are today.”
+Some who joined us were physically handicapped, but they were all professionals who had had life experiences that enhanced their character and contributed to what we are today.”

 Consider the special case of DLR Group’s relationship with Atriax PLLC.
 Our celebrated design work in the federal sector here is perfectly paired with Atriax’s knowledge and proven performance in their local community.
 The unique perspective and reputation they’ve forged through the resilience of being a service-disabled veteran-owned small business working directly with the Department of Veterans Affairs has established the firm as a reputable full-service industry partner, and DLR Group’s role as mentor furthers their growth and development.